An eternal question for foodies: What are the best cafes in Singapore?

 Cafes in Singapore are a dime a dozen.
 And as we all know, brunch is becoming a staple in most of our daily Singapore lifestyles nowadays, allowing for a late morning sleep-in, especially during weekends.
 We all could use a great cafe near us.

 So we said, “Hey, let’s find the best cafes that serve brunch!”, which led to this article.

 A huge aficionado of the breakfast-lunch combo myself, with its plethora of egg dishes, I often find myself spoilt for choice when it comes to choosing brunch places to dine from.
 There are just too many!
-But here at sethlui.com, we managed to narrow it down to a few noteworthy Singapore cafes serving brunch that are definitely worth the trip for a fully satiated stomach this weekend.
+But here at SethLui.com, we managed to narrow it down to 21 best cafes serving brunch in Singapore that are definitely worth the trip for a fully satiated stomach this weekend.

 Constantly plagued by snaking queues, Populus is known for being one heck of a brunch place.
-They are especially famous for Buckwheat Pancake ($18.50), the Populus Scramble ($18) and their grain bowls and donburis.
+They are especially famous for Buckwheat Pancake (S$18.50), the Populus Scramble (S$18) and their grain bowls and donburis.

-Their buckwheat pancakes are soft and fluffy.
+Their Buckwheat Pancakes are soft and fluffy.
 The berry fruit compote and slightly sour passionfruit curd combination also make the pancakes diverse in flavour.
-Surrounded by cornflake crumbs, the pancakes also goes really well with their thyme-infused maple syrup.
-The edible flowers adds that special instagram touch to the dish too!
+Surrounded by cornflake crumbs, the pancakes also go really well with their thyme-infused maple syrup.
+The edible flowers add that special Instagram touch to the dish too!

 The Populus Scramble is highly recommended if you prefer something more savoury.
-The crossiant is flaky and houses a generous portion of scrambled eggs and cheese with strips of bacon snaking in and out of the beautiful mess.
+The croissant was flaky and housed a generous portion of scrambled eggs and cheese with strips of bacon snaking in and out of the beautiful mess.

 Common Man Coffee Roasters has been around for quite some time now but it’s definitely one of those cafes that you’ve got to visit if you’re an avid cafe hopper.